-On June 30 on a popular underground forum, an actor uploaded a massive amount of data reportedly exfiltrated from the Shanghai National Police (SHGA).
-This included names, addresses, birthplaces, national IDs, phone numbers and criminal records of 1 billion Chinese citizens—over 70% of China’s total population.
-The data, 23 TB in total, was advertised for sale for 10 bitcoin ($200,000), and anyone could receive a free sample of 750,000 entries.
+On June 30, on a popular underground forum, an actor uploaded a massive amount of data reportedly exfiltrated from the Shanghai National Police (SHGA).
+This included names, addresses, birthplaces, national IDs, phone numbers, and criminal records of 1 billion Chinese citizens—over 70% of China’s total population.
+The data, 23 TB in total, was advertised for sale for ten bitcoin ($200,000), and anyone could receive a free sample of 750,000 entries.

-Cybersixgill research has picked up on two interesting trends in the weeks following this breach:
+Cybersixgill research has picked up on two interesting trends in the weeks following this data breach:

 - There has been a significant increase in the quantity of Chinese-language activity on this predominantly English-speaking forum.